HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

     - FUNNAME      -> STRING
     - STRING       -> ([A-Z][a-z][0-9] [_])+

-[ANNOTATION](https://github.com/HEAPLab/TAFFO/blob/develop/doc/AnnotationSyntax.md) follows the general TAFFO syntax for annotation specified in the link.
+[ANNOTATION](https://github.com/HEAPLab/TAFFO/blob/develop/doc/AnnotationSyntax.md) follows the general TAFFO syntax for annotation specified in the relative documentation.

 When the syntax is not respected, a warning is generated, and the annotation is ignored.
 So a wrong formatted syntax does not lead to a rejection of Clang to compile the code (as it may be expected).
 This complies with the general behaviour of pragmas.